Finite-Function-Encoding Quantum States: Local equivalence of Finite-Function-Encoding states

 The construction in Lemma~\ref{lemma:ftimesf} does not work for constructing this type of low rank maximally entangled states when the dimension $d=p$ is a prime number.
 Still, the general construction in Lemma~\ref{lemma:2} contains actually far more low rank classes.
 In particular, we have seen that single power functions $g_A(x)=c x^k$ in some cases have nice cyclic structures that have implications in the LU classification problem.
-In the following, we provide a similar example for the case of prime dimensions, where a few rank-$2$ classes can be found in this way.
+In Appendix~\ref{app:prooflemma2}, we provide a similar example for the case of prime dimensions, where a few rank-$2$ classes can be found in this way.
+Thus, we have seen that the construction as in Lemmas~\ref{lemma:2} and \ref{lemma:ftimesf} provides FFE states for which the LU classification problem is essentially reduced to a combinatorial problem of studying the outputs of finite functions.
+Furthermore, for functions associated to states belonging to the same LU class, one can use the LFP invariants of Sec.~\ref{sec:LFPinvariants} to make a (partial) LFP classification.

-\begin{example} In prime dimension $d$, we can use that $x^{d-1}=1$ for all $x>0$.
-Thus, the function $g_A(x)=k x^{d-1}=k$ has only two distinct outputs, namely $0$ and $k$, the latter appearing $d-1$ times.
-Then, we can make the following combinations, which have associated rank-$2$ FFE states for every $1\leq k\leq d-1$: